Homebrew/legacy-homebrew/Library/Contributions/manpages/brew-tap.1.md

 A tool for managing repositories containing alternative Homebrew formulae and making those formulae available to standard `brew` commands like `install`.

-Currently designed to work with the fork network of Adam Vandenberg's homebrew-alt network:
+`brew-tap` is currently designed to access the fork network of Adam Vandenberg's Homebrew-Alt network:

 <https://github.com/adamv/homebrew-alt/network>